 “The Congress shall have Power….
 To establish a uniform Rule of Naturalization…”

 Voters could enforce this requirement, themselves, if they did not vote for candidates they believe are ineligible.
-If only a relatively small fraction of the voters refuse to vote for them, it will have a devastating impact on ineligible candidates, since elections often turn on a few percent of the vote.
+If only a relatively small fraction of the voters just refuse to vote for unqualified posers for the presidency, it will have a devastating impact on ineligible candidates, since elections often turn on a few percent of the vote.
 Do not depend on our corrupt political elites or courts to decide for you what the term means.
 Take action, yourself, at the ballot box.
 Just stop voting for ineligible candidates for president or vice president.

 Quotes from the “Law of Nations” by Emmerich Vattel

 The following are quotes from the book “The Law of Nations” by Emmerich de Vattel.
-It is not a legal document but provides a good example of the concept of “natural born citizen” at the time the Framers wrote the Constitution.
+It is not a legal document but provides the concept of “natural born citizen” at the time the Framers wrote the Constitution.
 Vattel was a prominent Swiss philosopher, who played a major role in developing the philosophy of natural law, on which our Constitution is based.

 § 212.
 The natives, or natural-born citizens, are those born in the country, of parents who are citizens.